 For more advice on fun stuff to do with your kids, from ridiculously overqualified experts, check out the rest of our 940 Weekends.

-Tom Whipple is a science journalist and author of the book How to Win Games and Beat People: Defeat and Demolish Your Family and Friends! and he has all the best tips and tricks to winning a handful of classic games.
+Tom Whipple is a science journalist and author of the book How to Win Games and Beat People: Defeat and Demolish Your Family and Friends! and he has all the best tips and tricks to winning a handful of classic games on family game night.
 Now it’s up to you to decide whether to completely bankrupt your child in Monopoly, or teach them the wisdom of Mr. Moneybags.
 It’s a win-win situation — even though they’re going to lose.

 Rock, Paper, Scissors: Learn From the Last Round

-Only the initial throw in RPS is pure chance; after that, psychology enters the equation.
+Only the initial throw-in Rock, Paper, Scissors is pure chance; after that, psychology enters the equation.
 First thing to keep in mind: Scissors are only played about 30 percent of the time.
 So if you want to immediately increase your odds throw Paper.
 From there, you need to factor in irrational human behavior:

 - People subconsciously replay a winning weapon.
 If they beat you with rock, they’re more likely to use the rock again (despite the box office returns for Hercules).
 Be smart and throw out paper.